rinnely/GaphHashtagsNets/README.md

     python JIDOKA.py --sets ./proyecto/sets_culiacan.txt  --nt 2 --et 1 --byO True --dnt 1.1

-this will generate the graph of the hashtags.
+this will generate the graph of hashtags.